-The study of the physical, cognitive, social, and emotional aspects of young children and their application to the care, guidance, and development of the child, birth to nine.
+The study of the physical, cognitive, social, and emotional aspects of young children, and their application to the care, guidance, and development of the child (ages birth to nine years.)
 Laboratory observation and interaction.
-Prerequisite: ECE 1010, ECE 2010 and completion of all developmental requirements for reading, writing, and learning strategies or departmental approval the whole child including cognitive, language, social-emotional, and physical development in a safe, responsive environment.
-Emphasis is on relationship-based care and education, with special attention to the unique environmental aspects of programs for the child under
+Prerequisite: ECE 1010, ECE 2010 and completion of all developmental requirements for reading, writing, and learning strategies or department approval

-ECE 2030 Infant and Toddler Care 3 Credit Hours
+ECE 2030 Infant and Toddler Care

 A course on the care and education of infants and toddlers, birth to age three in group settings (i.e. child care centers, family child care homes, Early Head Start).
-Includes rationales and strategies for supporting
+Includes rationales and strategies for supporting the whole child including cognitive, language, social-emotional, and physical development in a safe, responsive environment.
+Emphasis is on relationship-based care and education, with special attention to the unique environmental aspects of programs for the child under three.